 Restrictions: Students are screened before leaving school for alcohol/drugs, weapons or any sharp objects.
-Park restrictions may include: lipstick, eyeliner, liquid paper, pens, pencils, or markers of any kind.
 If there are problems, school officials will be notified, and the student will remain with school personnel for the remainder of the trip.

-8th Grade Celebration and Dance
+8th Grade Promotion and Dance

-The SJHS 8th Grade Celebration and Dance is a very special event for our students.
+The SJHS 8th Grade Promotion and Dance is a very special event for our students.
 It represents the culmination of years of diligence and hard work.
 The celebration is to be treated as a formal affair and behavior should reflect the pride that students feel about their accomplishments both during the celebration and practices leading up to the event.
 Students will need to be in dress code (see below recommendation) for the events before and after the ceremony.
 The celebration is a privilege to participate in and the administration may deny participation to any student, if necessary, due to academics or behavior.
 Guest passes will not be available for the dance.